raeufroushangar/multiple_sequence_alignment/README.md

 # Description:

-This repository contains scripts for mu;tiple sequence alignment.
+This repository contains scripts for multiple sequence alignment.